TheNinth7/openhab-garmin/README.md

 # Project Structure

-The project is organized into the following directories:
+The project is organised into the following directories:

 ## Root Folder `/`